 Working as an au pair or nanny in Basel

 While some Swiss cantons do not allow non-EU/EFTA citizens to come and work as au pairs and nannies, they are allowed to do so in Basel.
-However, applications must be made through a licenced Swiss au pair organisation, which will submit the application through the canton’s Office of Economy and Labour (Amt für Wirtschaft und Arbeit or AWA).
+However, applications must be made through a licensed Swiss au pair organization, which will submit the application through the canton’s Office of Economy and Labour (Amt für Wirtschaft und Arbeit or AWA).

-EU/EFTA citizens must also go through the AWA although they do not have to go through a licenced Swiss au pair organisation.
+EU/EFTA citizens must also go through the AWA although they do not have to go through a licensed Swiss au pair organization.